harnetlinh/automation_kubernetes/README.md

 So when using ec2 t2.micro, the kubernetes can not run normally.
 We must change it to t2.medium

 ### 3.2.
 Automate deployment
+There are lot of bug in this step.
+It took so much time of us to research and solve problem.

 ### 3.3.